codeplaysoftware/portDNN/test/gen/README.md

 # Auto generated convolution tests

-The `conv2d_test_gen.py` python script generates a large number of distinct test cases to cover a number of corner cases and different configurations of 2d convolutions.
+The python scripts in `test/gen` generate a large number of distinct test cases to cover a number of corner cases and different configurations of the different operations provided by SYCL-DNN.

 ### Generating the tests

-Run the script using python (both 2 and 3 are supported) in the `test/conv2d` directory to generate the test cases.
+We provide a simple script to generate all tests using `python` (both 2 and 3 are supported) in the `test/gen` directory.

 ```
-python conv2d_test_gen.py
+python test/gen/generate_all.py
 ```

 ### Dependencies